CAD020: Tokenomics

 Coin purchases MUST be priced in fiat currency or equivalent, consistent with the Release Curve defined in this section.

-The price of a Coin on the release curve is defined as $100 * x / (1-x) where x is the proportion of coins released out of the total allocation for coin purchasers, and $ represents United States dollars or equivalent currency.
+The price of a Coin on the release curve is defined as $100 * x / (1-x)

-Note: The constant value $100 is chosen so that once 50% of all coins are issued, the market cap of Convex Coins would be equal to $50bn
+of all coins are issued, the market cap of Convex Coins would be equal to $50bn

 The Release Curve formula MAY be adjusted in the event of significant economic events affecting the relative value of fiat currencies used (e.g. sustained high rates of inflation).
 The Foundation MUST consult with the ecosystem and provide a robust rationale for any such changes.

-To account for transaction costs, effective financial management or purchaser convenience, the Foundation MAY group the release of some coins into rounds, provided that such round MUST be broadly consistent with the overall Release Curve.
+To account for transaction costs, effective financial management or purchaser convenience, the Foundation MAY group the release of some coins into rounds, provided that such rounds MUST be broadly consistent with the overall Release Curve.

 Coin Purchases

-The 75% allocation for Coin Purchasers MUST be distributed on the basis of purchases of coins in a manner consistent with the Release Curve.
+The 75% allocation for Coin Purchasers MUST be distributed on the basis of purchases of coins in a manner consistent with the release curve.

 The distribution MUST be administered by the Convex Foundation, or an entity acting on its behalf in accordance with relevant local regulations.

-Coins purchases MUST be delivered to purchasers only after the release of the Main Network.
+Coins purchases MUST be delivered to purchasers only after the release of the main network.

 Coin purchasers MUST meet all relevant regulatory, legal and other requirements that may be defined to ensure that they are permitted to purchase Convex coins in their respective jurisdictions.